Geborgen/nordic-souls/README.md

 - ENB: Toggle ENB with `SHIFT + INSERT`.
 Completely removing ENB has caused issues for users, so keep it disabled instead.
 - ENB: Press `SHIFT + ENTER` to open the ENB menu, untick `EnableAmbientOcclusion` under `Effect` in the left column, and then `---SAVE CONFIGURATION---` at the top.
-- ENB: Enable the `ENB Frame Generation` mod under the `Optional Files` separator.
+- ENB: Enable the [ENB Frame Generation](https://www.nexusmods.com/skyrimspecialedition/mods/144507) mod under the `Optional Files` separator.
 Please note that unless you can get a high FPS without it and have a monitor with a high refresh rate, it won't do much for you.
 - CS: Press `END` to open the CS menu, scroll down to Light Limit Fix, click `Disable at Boot` on the top right, then go to Screen Space GI and do the same; save on the top right.
+- CS: Configure [Upscaling](https://www.nexusmods.com/skyrimspecialedition/mods/156952) in the CS menu.
+This will give you a smoother experience at the cost of FPS.
+Frame generation is included here as well.
 - CPU Priority: [Skyrim Priority](https://www.nexusmods.com/skyrimspecialedition/mods/50129) is included to elevate CPU priority, but you need to use an [included tool](https://www.nexusmods.com/skyrimspecialedition/mods/94636) to set CPU affinity.
 Click the Tools (puzzle piece) icon on the top left menu in MO2, click `Set CPU Affinity`, and click `OK`.
 If your affinity is already set, keep it enabled.
 - External tool: [VRAMr](https://www.nexusmods.com/skyrimspecialedition/mods/90557).
 Watch [this](https://www.youtube.com/watch?v=MS8vhuyeT2g) video for more information.
 This falls under modifying the list, meaning you are responsible for potential issues that may arise.
 - Pay to win: upgrade hardware.
 SSD will improve load times, RAM will reduce stuttering, GPU and CPU will increase performance.
 This isn't a PC guide, there are plenty of those on the internet.